 Examples of environmentally friendly, long-lasting packaging

 You can’t just come up with sustainable packaging out of nowhere to show how hip and socially conscious you are.
 However, it makes sense to change direction in order to squander less and encourage ideals of responsible consumerism.
-Here are six instances of businesses that know how to accomplish precisely that.
+Here are six instances of business that know how to accomplish precisely that.

 Procter & Gamble (P&G)